 Whether or not the Fed is successful in managing a soft-landing, the number of the Fed's unforced errors-in which the Fed's discretion led to poor judgment and costly errors-strongly suggests the need for a policy reset.
 Were the Fed to adopt more systematic rule-based guidelines-or behave in a more rule-like manner as it did the Great Moderation-it would avoid big mistakes and have a useful framework for conducting monetary policy under abnormal circumstances.
 Secondly, the Fed needs to correct the flaws of its strategic framework, eliminate its asymmetries and adopt a balanced approach to interpreting and achieving its dual mandate.
 Forecasting will always be a challenge, but the Fed should reassess its mistakes and analyze why it has been prone to occasional sizable mistakes.
-If the Fed adopts a rules-based policy guideline and rebalances its mandate in its strategic framework, and is truly data-dependent in its policy deliberations, its forecasts would become less of an issue.
+Finally, the Fed must pay attention to history and absorb the appropriate lessons.